Contraceptive hormones can be

 Progestin-only oral contraceptives may be taken immediately after the delivery of a baby.

 In most women who have recently given birth and are exclusively breastfeeding and who have not had a menstrual period, pregnancy is unlikely to occur for 6 months after the baby is delivered, even when no contraception is used.
-However, starting to use contraception within 3 months after delivery is usually recommended.
+However, starting to use contraception within 3 months after delivery is recommended if bottle feeding has started or there are any interruptions in breastfeeding.

-If a woman has coronary artery disease Overview of Coronary Artery Disease (CAD) Coronary artery disease is a condition in which the blood supply to the heart muscle is partially or completely blocked.
-The heart muscle needs a constant supply of oxygen-rich blood.
-The coronary... read more or diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
-Urination and thirst are... read more or has risk factors for them (such as a close relative with either disorder), a blood test is usually done to measure levels of cholesterol, other fats (lipids), and sugar (glucose) before a combination contraceptive is prescribed.
+If a woman has coronary artery disease or diabetes or has risk factors for them (such as a close relative with either disorder), a blood test is usually done to measure levels of cholesterol, other fats (lipids), and sugar (glucose) before a combination contraceptive is prescribed.
 Even if these levels are abnormal, doctors may still prescribe a low-dose estrogen combination contraceptive.
 However, they periodically do blood tests to monitor the woman’s lipid and sugar levels.
 Women with diabetes can usually take combination oral contraceptives unless diabetes has damaged blood vessels or they have had diabetes for more than 20 years.

-If women have had a liver disorder, doctors do tests to evaluate how well the liver is functioning.
-If results are normal, women can take oral contraceptives.
+If a person has had a liver disorder, doctors do tests to evaluate how well the liver is functioning.
+If results are normal, oral contraceptives may be taken.

 Also before starting oral contraceptives, a woman should talk with her doctor about the advantages and disadvantages of oral contraceptives for her situation.